Boys Baseball Focuses on Becoming Better Men

 In between yoga and skill practice, the boys use a lot of their practice time to talk, and not just about baseball.

-“We talk about life, things like integrity, character, time management, morals,” said Mr. Nardone, the coach since 2015, “even how to tip at a restaurant.”
+“We talk about life, things like integrity, time management, morals,” said Mr. Nardone, the coach since 2015, “even how to tip at a restaurant.
+We’re striving to build men of character.”

 Jonah Abramson ’21 said, “Integrity is a quality we share and take pride in on this team.”

 The program has reached new heights in the past few years.
+In 2016, the team won the city championship at Yankee Stadium.
 In 2017, they won the Monroe Tournament, Southeastern Division Title, and advanced into the PSAL quarterfinals for the second time in the school’s history with a 24-4 record.

-Last year, the team was 3rd place in the AAA Southeastern Division (the highest level of baseball in the PSAL baseball league), finishing the season with a 9-7 record, but they didn’t make it past the playoff rounds.
+Last year, the team took 3rd place in the AAA Southeastern Division (the highest level of baseball in the PSAL baseball league), finishing with a 9-7 record, but they didn’t make it past the playoff rounds.

 “We were disappointed with last year’s results,” said pitcher Alex Muchnick ’19.
 “The mindset is different this year.
 It’s less about winning, more about having fun.”